thedrow/hashids.c/README.md

 hashids_numbers_count(hashids_t *hashids, char *str);
 ```

+If you thought that encoding is easy, think again.
+Decoding is just as tough as encoding is - you'll have to manage the memory yourself.
+Luckily, we thought about that too.

-Returns how many `ULONGLONG`s are encoded in a string.
+This nice function will tell you how much `ULONGLONG`s are hashed in the hash you'll be decoding.
-If the function returns `0`, the hash is probably hashed with a different salt/alphabet.
+If the function returns `0`, the hash is probably hashed with a different salt.
-It's up to you to allocate `result * sizeof(unsigned long long)` memory yourself.
+It's up to you to allocate `result * sizeof(hashids_number_t)` enough memory yourself.

 Example: